tenpages/us-level/README.md

 ## How to

 Tap and mark countries, states or terretories you've been to.
-Tap "Save Image" to save and share your progress.
+Tap "Save" to save it as image and share your progress.

 ## Features